sosy-lab/java-smt/lib/native/x86_64-windows/README.md

 Symbolic links allow for an automatic update as soon as a dependency is changed via Ant/Ivy.
 Windows does not allow user-space symlinks, but requires administrator rights to create them.
 Thus, we cannot check them into the repository.
-Please execute the following as administrator:
+Please execute the following as administrator in the current directory `lib/native/x86_64-windows`:

 For Z3:
 - mklink libz3.dll ..\..\java\runtime-z3\libz3.dll